 Is a modular sofa a sectional?

 Sometimes.
-Many products are modular sectionals, but true modular systems use independent pieces that can be rearranged or expanded.
+Many products are modular sectionals, but a true modular system uses separate pieces that can be rearranged or expanded more freely.

 Which is better for renters?